wattyven/Live-Stream-TL/README.md

 By default, the audio to listen to is taken from your default audio input device, so if you're using this like me, you'll *probably* want to set your default audio input to Stereo Mix. (**NOTE: NOT DEFAULT COMMUNICATIONS INPUT.
 JUST DEFAULT INPUT.**)

-Originally developed for watching Hololive JP streams.
+Originally developed for watching Hololive JP streams, then adapted for watching CN donghua.

 ## TO DO: